Biomass (energy): Sustainable forestry and forest protection

 Data from FAO show that most wood pellets are produced in regions dominated by sustainably managed forests, such as Europe and North America.
 Europe (including Russia) produced 54% of the world's wood pellets in 2019, and the forest carbon stock in this area increased from 158.7 to 172.4 Gt between 1990 and 2020.
 In the EU, above-ground forest biomass increases with 1.3% per year on average, however the increase is slowing down because the forests are maturing.

+United Kingdom Emissions Trading System allows operators of CO2 generating installations to apply zero emissions factor for the fraction used for non-energy purposes, while energy purposes (electricity generation, heating) require additional sustainability certification on the biomass used.

 Biodiversity

 Biomass production for bioenergy can have negative impacts on biodiversity.
 Oil palm and sugar cane are examples of crops that have been linked to reduced biodiversity.
 In addition, changes in biodiversity also impacts primary production which naturally effects decomposition and soil heterotrophic organisms.

 Win-win scenarios (good for climate, good for biodiversity) include: